eduardo1995filipe/FinancialDroid/README.md

 # What is

 FINANCIALDROID is an Android App that helps you managing your expenses.
 You can add new expenses and check your last month expenses in a chart, and also has an archive for your older expenses.
-Currently only have the €(EUR) currency, but It will be soon added more currencies.
-It will be soon uploaded to Google Playstore, but on early development yet.
 Check it out!!!

 # For now what FINANCIALDROID can do: